sparkflows/sparkflows-docs/docs/tutorials/data-engineering/feature-selection.rst

    :width: 90%

-Grouping Books by Year Published
+Feature Selection With Importance
 -----------------------------------

-We use the ``Graph Group by Column`` processor to visually gauge the profile of our data.
+We use the ``Feature Selection With Importance`` processor

 Processor Configuration
 ^^^^^^^^^^^^^^^^^^^^^^^^^